How to Design a Website That Generates Leads

 - Heat maps.
-One such behavioural analysis tool, which we’ve addressed before, is heat maps.
-Heat map software monitors visitor behaviour relevant to its type, from scrolling down to mouse hovering and clicks.
-Coupled with analytics tools, they can offer immense help throughout the customer acquisition process.
+Heat maps are one such behavioural analysis tool we’ve addressed before.
+Heat map software monitors visitor behaviour relevant to its type, from scrolling down to mouse hovering and clicking.
+Coupled with analytics tools, they can offer immense help throughout customer acquisition.

 - A/B testing.
 Finally, no two websites or audience segments are the same.
-Thus, A/B testing should always inform any changes you implement, as many marketers above also note.
+Thus, as many marketers mentioned above, A/B testing should always inform any changes you implement.

-To conclude, it is no easy task to design a website that generates leads and nurtures them effectively.
+To conclude, designing a website that generates leads and nurtures them effectively is no easy task.

-It requires keen attention to detail, from one’s brand image and visual identity to functionality and visual clarity.
+It requires keen attention to detail, from brand image and visual identity to functionality and clarity.

 It spans SEO, LPO, CRO, and other optimisation subsets and requires adjustments to its unique audience tastes and sensibilities.

-Finally, it requires consistent monitoring and readjustments over time as digital marketing evolves in strides and audience behaviours change.
+Finally, it requires consistent monitoring and readjustments as digital marketing evolves in strides and audience behaviours change.

 Hopefully, this article should help get you started.
 Should you need further assistance, feel free to contact us – we would be happy to work toward bringing your goals to life.

 Author Bio: Lawrence Miller is a web design enthusiast and aspiring SEO expert.
-He primarily writes articles in these two fields but also dabbles in different programming languages.
+He writes articles in these two fields and dabbles in different programming languages.
 When he isn’t behind the computer, Lawrence enjoys playing darts and going wine tasting.